-The Group presently has an investment grade credit rating of Baa3 (stable outlook) by Moody's Investor Services and is rated BB+ (positive) by Standard & Poor's.
+At the reporting date, the Group had an investment grade credit rating of Baa3 (stable outlook) by Moody's Investor Services and is rated BB+ (positive) by Standard & Poor's.
+On 19 October 2009, the Group has been assigned an investment grade credit rating of BBB- (stable outlook) by Fitch Ratings.
 To maintain its credit rating, the Group has established certain financial targets and coverage ratios that it monitors on a quarterly and annual basis.